bsmith89/longev-mgen/doc/submission.md

 features within each mouse.
-The site at which each mouse was housed is indicated by colored spans on the left (UT: dark green, UM: dark blue), and mice identified as unambiguous representations of each population are indicated: B1A (light blue), B1B (light green).
+The site at which each mouse was housed is indicated by colored spans on the left (UT: dark green, UM: dark blue), and mice identified as unambiguous representations of each population are indicated
+(B1A: light blue, B1B: light green).
 Rows are ordered based on a hierarchical clustering by cosine distance, depicted in the tree on the left.
 ](fig/B1_strain_comparison_heatmap.pdf){#fig:b1-vars}